Palos Verdes Peninsula: Parks and recreation

 The peninsula is frequented by runners, hikers, horseback riders, bird watchers, surfers, scuba divers, fishermen, and bicyclists.
 The area is home to several golf courses and country clubs.
 In addition, nude sunbathers formerly frequented Sacreds Cove (or "Smugglers Cove") until the city of Rancho Palos Verdes enacted a 1994 ordinance that ended such use of that beach.

-The infamous Palos Verdes surf spots have been in the spotlight many times over issues of localism.
+Palos Verdes surf spots have been in the spotlight many times over issues of localism.
 The most notorious surf spot for localism in Palos Verdes is Lunada Bay, which can hold any winter swell and has been known to rival Sunset Beach, Hawaii on a big day.
 Localism in Palos Verdes reached a turning point in 2001 when a civil rights lawsuit was filed after a particularly violent confrontation with Hermosa Beach surfers.
 Surveillance cameras were placed in the surfing area but were later removed.
 In 2016, The Coastal Commission targeted the group after "renewed reports that their unpermitted structure [built along Lunada Bay] was being used as a spot for ongoing bullying and intimidation."
 On July 12, 2016, City Manager Tony Dahlerbruch recommended the removal of the illegal structure after pressure from the California Coastal Commission.

 The Trump National Golf Club is a Donald Trump venture with a golf course on the Ocean Trails cliffs.
 The 18th hole of the prior golf course fell victim to a landslide caused by a leak in the sanitary pipes underneath it.
 In the summer of 2006, the golf club erected a 70-foot flagpole for an American flag; critics claimed it was illegal, but the golf club was allowed to retain it after a City Council vote.

-The Marineland of the Pacific site near Portuguese Bend is currently home of Terranea, a luxury oceanfront resort.
+The Marineland of the Pacific site near Portuguese Bend is currently home of Terranea Resort, a luxury oceanfront resort.

 There are numerous nature reserves in Palos Verdes: Palos Verdes Estates Shoreline Preserve, Agua Amarga Reserve, and Portuguese Bend Reserve.
 The reserves contain coastal sage scrubs habitats, a community of fragrant and drought resistant shrubs and flowering plants.
 In August 2009, wildfire burned approximately 165-acres of the Portuguese Bend Reserve.
 As a result, restoration has been done to reinstall native plants and animals to the area.